emslade23/EC444-Projects/quest-2/report.md

  - in order to have real time updating, we used the NodeJS library called Socket.io.
 Using Socket.IO, we create a socket, or a connection between the server and the client, where the server sends the chart options to the client every time more data is added to the chart.
 As a result, our chart updates in real time.
 We have a time interval where the chart updates everty 2 seconds.
 We divide our data into two graphs, the range data and the temperature/battery voltage data.

  Investigative Questions:
+ The IR range finder can be sampled in 0.04s- a 25 Hz rate.
+ The voltage ranges from 2.5v to 5.5v and the bit width is 10, so the steps are 2^10= 1024.By dividing the the voltage by the steps we get the resolution range :0.0024 to 0.0054v.

+ The ultrasound can be sampled in 0.1s - a 10 Hz rate.
+ Given the 3.3v and the 10 bit width, we have 1024 steps, thus the resolution is 0.0032v.

+ The thermistor can be sampled in 4 s - a .25 Hz rate.
+ With the 5v and the 10 bits, the resolution is a same as ultrasound 0.0032v.

 ## Sketches and Photos